 If you’ve been asking ‘How do I write a business case?’
 Or ‘How do I write a business plan or product plan?’
-‘What is product strategy?‘ All these questions rely on projected sales.
-Strategy will enable you to establish what those sales are likely to be, who from, and why.
+‘What is product strategy?‘ all these questions rely on projected sales.
+Strategy will enable you to establish what those sales are likely to be, who from, and most importantly: why.

 Effective marketing and promotion of your product will be vital.
 You’ll need the right marketing plan, but strategy becomes part of your competitive advantage at that stage, enabling you to reach a distinct target market with a compelling proposition.

 We’re going to outline the key components of a robust strategy and how you can use highly accessible and proven Tangible methods to drastically increase your chance of commercial success, attract any investment you may be looking for, and make the most of your product or business opportunity.

 Vision, Strategy and Customer Value